-The federal Water Pollution Control Act, commonly known as the CWA, is the primary law that affects water quality.
+The federal Water Pollution Control Act, commonly known as the Clean Water Act, is the primary law that affects surface water quality.
 It establishes standards for the quality of surface waters and prohibits the discharge of pollutants from point sources unless a National Pollutant Discharge Elimination (NPDES) permit is obtained.
-NPDES permits also address CWA Section 316(b) requirements for the design, location, construction and capacity of cooling water intakes to reflect the best technology available for minimizing environmental impact.
 Section 404 of the CWA further prohibits the discharge of dredge and fill material to waters of the United States, which include most wetlands, unless authorized by a permit issued by the U.S. Army Corps of Engineers (USACE).

-Several other environmental laws contain provisions aimed at protecting surface water, including the Resource Conservation and Recovery Act (RCRA), the Comprehensive Environmental Response, Compensation and Liability Act and the federal Insecticide, Fungicide, and Rodenticide Act, among others.
+Several other environmental laws contain provisions aimed at protecting surface water, including the Resource Conservation and Recovery Act, the Comprehensive Environmental Response, Compensation and Liability Act and the federal Insecticide, Fungicide, and Rodenticide Act, among others.